Prospects for measuring quark polarization and spin correlations in $b\bar b$ and $c\bar c$ samples at the LHC: Polarization Retention in Baryons

 The above heavy-quark argument does not apply to the $s$ quark, but LEP experiments have shown that $\Lambda$ baryons from $s$ quarks still preserve a large fraction of the polarization~\cite{ALEPH:1996oew,ALEPH:1997an,OPAL:1997oem}.

 Describing the polarization transfer from a quark to a baryon in terms of two numbers, $r_L$ and $r_T$, is an approximation.
-More generally, the polarization transfer will depend on the fraction of the jet momentum carried by the baryon,
+More generally, the polarization transfer will depend on the fraction of the jet momentum carried by the baryon,\footnote{More precisely, $z$ is the component of the baryon momentum along the original quark direction of motion, divided by the quark momentum.
+See ref.~\cite{Metz:2016swz} for additional details.}

-and is described by the so-called \emph{spin-dependent} (or \emph{polarized}) \emph{fragmentation functions}~\cite{Chen:1994ar,Stratmann:1996hn,deFlorian:1997zj,Adamov:2000is}.
+and is described by the so-called \emph{spin-dependent} (or \emph{polarized}) \emph{fragmentation functions}~\cite{Metz:2016swz,Chen:1994ar,Stratmann:1996hn,deFlorian:1997zj,Adamov:2000is}.
 These functions vary slowly as a function of the energy scale of the process due to the renormalization group evolution~\cite{Stratmann:1996hn,deFlorian:1997zj}.
 Characterizing these effects and taking them into account will require high-statistics measurements that could follow up the measurements motivated here and in refs.~\cite{Galanti:2015pqa,Kats:2015cna,Kats:2015zth}.
 The only case where it is absolutely essential to take the $z$ dependence into account is that of the strange quark.
 Due to their low mass, soft strange quarks are copiously produced in parton showering.
 To reduce these contributions, it is essential to focus on $\Lambda$ baryons with high values of $z$.
 The dependence of the $\Lambda$ polarization on $z$ has been measured in $Z$ decays at LEP~\cite{ALEPH:1996oew,ALEPH:1997an,OPAL:1997oem} confirming the expectation~\cite{Gustafson:1992iq} that the polarization of the initial strange quark is preserved primarily in high-$z$ $\Lambda$ baryons.
 For example, as has been estimated in ref.~\cite{Kats:2015cna} based on the LEP measurements, roughly $60\%$ of the strange-quark polarization is preserved in $\Lambda$ baryons with $z > 0.3$.
 Additional information can be obtained using $t\bar t$ samples at the LHC~\cite{Kats:2015cna}.